cpury/cpury.github.io/_drafts/learning-math-on-character-basis.md

 ---
 layout: post
-title: "Learning Math on Character-basis with LSTMs"
+title: "Learning Math with LSTMs and Keras"
 description: "Let's build a neural network that can do math.
 In Keras."
 categories: machine-learning
 permalink: learning-math/